 5. Become a Travel Agent

 If you love travel so much that you can see yourself booking holidays for others, this job is the right one for you!
-Its an added bonus that you’ll be invited on famil trips where you’ll travel for free, as well as receiving heavy discounts for your own holidays.
+It’s an added bonus that you’ll be invited on famil trips where you’ll travel for free, as well as receiving heavy discounts for your own holidays.
+To find out how to become a travel agent, visit the link.

 4. Become a Bollywood Film Star